 Since 2019, WesBank’s highly anticipated industry forecast has also been added to the #CarsAwards event evening, adding even more value for the media and industries present.

-The winners in the 13 respective categories and the recipient of coveted Brand of the Year title (entirely based on consumer data) of the Cars.co.za Consumer Awards – powered by WesBank, will be announced on 6 February 2020.
+The winners in the 13 respective categories and the recipient of coveted Brand of the Year title (entirely based on consumer data) of the Cars.co.za Consumer Awards – powered by WesBank, will be announced early in February 2021.

 Visit www.carsawards.co.za to find out more about the categories, criteria, finalists, scoring system and judges.